yiwen-mei/Diabetes-Prediction-Using-Machine-Learning-Techniques/README.md

 ## Introduction

 This project is aimed at predicting diabetes using machine learning models.
-The analysis is based on a dataset of diagnostic measurements to build predictive models. predict diabetes in patients based on their medical history and demographic information.
+The analysis is based on a dataset of diagnostic measurements to build predictive models.

 ## Objectives